Out of One, Many: Distinguishing Time Delays from Lensed Supernovae: Acknowledgements

 We are grateful to Nazarbayev University Research Computing for providing computational resources for this work.
 This work was supported in part by the Energetic Cosmos Laboratory.
 AK and EL are supported in part by the U.S.\ Department of Energy, Office of Science, Office of High Energy Physics, under contract no.\ DE-AC02-05CH11231.
-AS would like to acknowledge the support of the Korea Institute for Advanced Study (KIAS) grant funded by the government of Korea.
+AS would like to acknowledge the support by National Research Foundation of Korea NRF-2021M3F7A1082053, and the support of the Korea Institute for Advanced Study (KIAS) grant funded by the government of Korea.